Ama Natura means "She Loves Nature" in Latin

 Encourage and support the development of local, appropriately-scaled and waste-sourced green biofuels and utility-scale tidal, solar, wind and - where essentially harmless to salmon - hydro-produced electricity made available at marinas along the WA, BC and SE Alaska coasts.

-Since the beginning of 2019, the IPDP has been a registered 501c3 organization.
+Since the beginning of 2019, the IPDP has been a registered 501c3 non-profit organization.

-We are also accepting donations (now tax deductible in the US) - at the bottom of the Home and Start Decarb'ing pages.
+We welcome donations (now tax deductible in the US) - at the bottom of the Home and Start Decarb'ing pages.
 These will be used exclusively to help offset the costs of the website, marina charges, Renewable and diesel fuel and biolubricants, presentation and workshop expenses, and to fund an annual Solutions Conference held each spring, at a rotating Inside Passage port.